Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/README.images/logo.PNG?raw=true)

 - The logo is quite simple, how you can see it, if I had more time I would have designed something myself just to simulate something more realistic as a real logo would look like.
-But for now I just wrote the name of the site with a red circle representing the flag of Japan.
+But for now, I just wrote the name of the site with a red circle representing the flag of Japan.

 NAVBAR